 The discrete choice model is estimated using the maximum-likelihood-based EM algorithm of Arcidiacono and Miller (2011).
-Technical details are given in Appendix O-D.5.
+Technical details are given in Appendix O-C.5.

 Flow utility of rental housing and moving costs.
 Table 9 displays parameter estimates for the flow utility of rental housing in Panel A and for the moving cost component in Panel B, for two versions of the model.
 Model 1 does not allow for unobserved heterogeneity, while Model 2 is the unrestricted model.
-Panel C reports the log likelihood and an LR ratio test, which support Model 2.
-The distribution of unobserved types for Model 2 is reported in Appendix Table O-D2.
+Panel C reports the log likelihood and an LR ratio test, which supports Model 2.
+The distribution of unobserved types is reported in Table O-C3.